ZupIT/beagle-docs/content/en/home/API/Actions/Navigate/Openexternalurl.md

 ## How to use it?

-On the example below, you can see a screen that comes from BFF with a button when is clicked, open the browser with the specific URL.
-To test, it is necessary an endpoint of your BFF return the code below and call it in the frontend: d.
+On the example below, you can see a screen that comes from BFF with a button that, when is clicked, opens the browser with a specific URL.
+If you want to test, it is necessary to use an endpoint of your BFF returning the code below and call it in the frontend:

 {{< tabs id="T93" >}}
 {{% tab name="JSON" %}}